pourih/pfs-servers-list/README.md

-# PFS - Proxy Finding System
+# PFS - Proxy Finder System

 `pfs_servers.txt` is a regularly updated list of tested and ranked free VLESS and Shadowsocks proxy servers.